Audrey Grace Marshall

 Audrey Grace Marshall is an American actress.
-She is best known for playing Viv Turner in the Nickelodeon television series The Fairly OddParents: Fairly Odder and Young Cassie in the comedy drama series The Flight Attendant.
+She is known for playing Viv Turner in the Nickelodeon television series The Fairly OddParents: Fairly Odder and Young Cassie in the comedy drama series The Flight Attendant.

 Early life

 Marshall was born in Indianapolis, Indiana.
 She credits Liv and Maddie, particularly Dove Cameron's ability to play two different characters as a major influence on her wanting to become an actress.

 Career

 Marshall's biggest role of her career so far has been playing Viv in The Fairly OddParents: Fairly Odder.
 For her performance as Viv she was nominated for Favourite Female TV Star (Kids) at the 2023 Kids' Choice Awards.
 She lost to Olivia Rodrigo's character Nini from High School Musical: The Musical: The Series.
 Marshall is also well known for appearing in The Flight Attendant starring Kaley Cuoco.
 In March 2025 it was announced that Marshall would be cast in the upcoming TV series The Good Daughter starring Rose Byrne, Meghann Fahy and Brendan Gleeson.
 In August 2025 it was announced that Marshall would be added to a reboot of Buffy the Vampire Slayer.